AM 7.2.2

 Accessing shared state data

-Scripted decision node scripts can get access to the shared state within the tree by using the nodeState object.
+A script can access the shared state of the tree with the methods of the nodeState object.

 Methods